kadena-docs/kadena-docs/docs/guides/troubleshooting-tips.md

 Remember, these are simplified examples.
 In a production environment, you'd need to handle signing, error checking, and other details more robustly.

-For more detailed information on specific endpoints and their parameters, refer to our [API documentation](/api/pact-rest).
+For more detailed information about specific endpoints and their parameters, refer to the [API documentation](/api).